rclone/rclone/docs/content/docs.md

 Note that files in the destination won't be deleted if there were any errors at any point.

+It is always the contents of the directory that is synced, not the directory so when source:path is a directory, it's the contents of source:path that are copied, not the directory name and contents.
+See extended explanation in the `copy` command above if unsure.

+If dest:path doesn't exist, it is created and the source:path contents go there.

 ### rclone ls remote:path ###